The following term life insurance rates are for someone in their 20s in excellent health, with no other risk factors.

-Here at I&E, one thing that we’ve found is that while “technically” purchasing a life insurance policy in your 20s is a fairly simple process (for most), trying to get someone in their 20s to comprehend that one day they might die or they might end up suffering from an illness that commonly affects older folks in the United States such as:
+Here at I&E, one thing that we’ve found is that while “technically” purchasing a life insurance policy as a young adult is a fairly simple process (for most), trying to get someone in their 20s to comprehend that one day they might die or they might end up suffering from an illness that commonly affects older folks in the United States such as:

 - Heart disease, or